awsdocs/amazon-lex-developer-guide/doc_source/gl-limits.md

-+  Each bot can have a maximum of 200,000 characters for intent and slot utterences combined\.
++  Each bot can have a maximum of 200,000 characters for intent and slot utterances combined\.